adidinchuk/tf-linear-regression/README.md

 ```

 ## Results
-As the purpose of this implementation is purely educational, curacy of the final model is less relevant then the demonstration of increasing accuracy as a result of training.
+As the purpose of this implementation is purely educational, accuracy of the final model is less relevant then the demonstration of loss reduction as a result of training.

 The results were found to vary drastically depending on the initialized variable weights and on the ratio of outliers falling into the testing data set.